 Trimming away the excesses in your manuscript is not as simple as I’m making it sound.
 I bet you already know that.
 Here’s an example from one of my favorite writers, George Saunders, which I will rephrase for our purposes.

-The point being to use your words economically.
+The point is to use your words economically.
 First drafts are notoriously overwritten.
 That’s fine.
-I have a terrible habit of proofreading as I draft, and it is the most infuriating and time consuming bad habit I have.
-Because a line that glowed in the moment of writing, is almost certainly going to look worse–probably significantly worse–the next day.
+I have a terrible habit of proofreading as I draft, and it is the most infuriating and time-consuming bad habit I have.
+Because a line that glowed in the moment of writing is almost certainly going to look worse–probably significantly worse–the next day.
 This does not mean you are a bad writer.
 If anything, it means the opposite.
 Good writers are the ones who commit to paper (or a screen as it were) those over-written lines.
-They do it day after day, and are willing to come back the next day or week or month and fix them.
+They do it day after day and are willing to come back the next day or week or month and fix them.
 To find the essence of the story in that overdone line and make that essence shine.

 Mr. King is referring to reading other writers (he claims to read upwards of 80 books a year!), but I’m going to re-purpose his comment and turn it on the author.
 Reading what you’ve written is a tough exercise for some.
 It might seem silly, but actually reading what you’ve written can be a chore.
 You’ve just poured all these words out, now they belong to other readers, don’t they?

 All authors can benefit from hearing how their words sound.
 Spoken aloud, you might discover your dialog is stiff or doesn’t fit the character as well as you thought it did.
 Or that the snappy phrasing you’ve used is actually confusing.